 One of the basic purposes of schools is to prepare students for responsible self-expression in our society.
 Self-expression is permitted under the 1st and 14th Amendments to the U.S. Constitution.
 Students may inquire, question, and exchange ideas.
 Self-expression must not interrupt the orderly educational process of the school or be in violation of the Student Code of Conduct.
-Free expression must not be obscene, libelous, or disruptive.
+Free expression must not be defamatory, fraudulent, obscene, threatening or use fighting words.

 - 1. To participate in patriotic activities.
-Students also have the right to be excused from any patriotic act that is against their religious beliefs or deep personal convictions.
+Students also have the right to be excused from any patriotic act that is against their religious beliefs or personal convictions.
 Students who do not wish to participate in patriotic activities shall not be forced to do so. - 2.
-To request in writing to be excused from any activity which is against their religious beliefs. - 3.
-To petition and survey student opinions by following established procedures. - 4.
-To express their own opinions on issues in a reasonable manner. - 5.
+To request in writing to be excused from any activity which is against their religious beliefs or personal convictions. - 3.
+To survey student opinions using established school procedures. - 4.
+To express their own opinions on issues as permitted by law. - 5.
 To assemble peaceably on school property at a time and place designated by the principal.
 This right will be denied if it endangers the health or safety of others, damages property, or disrupts the educational activities of others.

 - 1. To act in a respectful manner during patriotic activities whether participating or not. - 2.
-To inform the school of activities which are in conflict with their religious beliefs. - To make reasonable requests to conduct surveys and petitions.
+To inform the school of activities which are in conflict with their religious beliefs or personal convictions. - 3.
+To make reasonable requests to conduct surveys and petitions.
 The results obtained must be reported accurately. - 4.
-To be well informed about issues and to express their opinions in a reasonable manner at a reasonable place and time. - 5.
+To express their opinions as permitted by law. - 5.
 To plan, get approval, and hold activities that are based upon educational objectives.